erancha/ms-teams-transcripts-embeddings-public/teams-transcripts-to-Webhook-registration-summary.md

 #### Step 2.3: Share tenant ID for webhook registration

-After completing the admin consent and Teams access policy setup:
+After completing the admin consent and Teams access policy setup, the tenant admin should:

-1. Locate your tenant ID (Directory ID, a UUID) from Azure Active Directory
+1. Locate their tenant ID (Directory ID, a UUID) from Azure Active Directory
 2. Share the tenant ID with us
-3. We will register and manage the webhook subscription for your tenant using our centralized management system
+3. We will register and manage the webhook subscription for the tenants using our centralized management system

-No additional setup is required on your end.
-We handle all webhook registration, renewal, and management using our application credentials.

 ## Summary